Wirbelwind03/CY-Fighters/README.md

 Project for school.
 (Playing in a full screen terminal is recommended)

-A (unfinished) C classic turn based game.
+A game programmed in C that is inspired from classic turn based games

 # Inputs